Asia Motors: Failed Brazilian production

 In 1994, Asia Motors do Brasil, an independent importer of Asia vehicles, was established in Brazil.
 Asia Motors do Brasil achieved some sales success and, in 1996, it signed an agreement with the Brazilian government for building an assembly plant at Camaçari in exchange of tax exemptions for imported vehicles.
-The plant was never completed, and the unpaid taxes prevented Kia from building a factory in the country until 2013, when the Brazilian justice determined Kia was not bound to pay them, as it was not related to the importer.
+The plant was never completed, and the unpaid taxes prevented Kia's parent company Hyundai from building a factory in the country until 2012, when the Brazilian justice determined Hyundai was not bound to pay them, as it was not related to the importer.
+The first Hyundai owned factory in Brazil was opened in 2012 in Piracicaba, having produced only the HB20 (including the HB20S notchback and the off-road themed HB20X derivatives) and the Creta, while Kia vehicles for sale in Brazil are all imported from South Korea and Uruguay.